Pages from the book, "The Philosophy and Science of Health"--Dr.

 uptake of glucose by the cells that need it to power their activity.

-and early death from heart or kidney failure or the failure of some
+early death from heart or kidney failure or the failure of some other

 Alternative Medical Treatment

-to apply an alternative methodology that is soundly based upon good
+apply an alternative methodology that is soundly based upon good science.

 Effective alternative treatment that directly leads to a cure is available